flox/flox/cli/flox/doc/flox-pull.md

 # DESCRIPTION

-Pull an environment from FloxHub and create a managed environment locally referring to that remote environment, or, if a managed environment with a reference to a remote environment already exists, update that environment.
+Pull an environment from FloxHub and create a local reference to that remote environment, or, if an environment has already been pulled, update that environment.

-When creating a new managed environment, `-d` specifies the directory in which to create that environment.
+When pulling an environment for the first time, `-d` specifies the directory in which to create that environment.
 The remote environment is specified in the form `<owner/name>`, and it may optionally be preceded by `-r`.

-When updating a managed environment that already exists, `-d` specifies which environment to update.
+When updating an environment that has already been pulled, `-d` specifies which environment to update.
-`-f` may only be specified in this case, forceably updating the managed environment even if there are local changes not reflected in the remote environment.
+`-f` may only be specified in this case, forceably updating the environment locally even if there are local changes not reflected in the remote environment.
-`<owner/name>` may not be specified in this case, as the managed environment already keeps track of its remote environment.
+`<owner/name>` may not be specified in this case, as it would have been specified when the environment was first pulled.

 A remote environment may not support the architecture or operating system of the local system pulling the environment,